JSaunders97/deep-q-learning/README.md

 # Deep Q-Learning

 In this project Deep Q-Learning was explored for playing Atari Breakout.
 In particular Deep Q-Learning (DQN) [(Mnih et al. 2015)], Double Deep Q-Learning (DDQN) [(Van Hasselt et al. 2016)], Duelling Deep Q-Learning [(Wang et al. 2015)] and Double Deep Q-Learning with Prioritised Replay Memory (DDQN with PRM) [(Schaul et al. 2016)] were implemented.
-The project formed the final coursework for our Reinforcement Learning course.
-Madge Kelly, Joe Rosenberg and Joe Molyneux-Saudners (myself) made equal contributions to the project.
+The project formed the final coursework for a Reinforcement Learning course.
+Madge Kelly, Joe Rosenberg and Joe Molyneux-Saunders (myself) made equal contributions to the project.
 A detailed explaination of the implementations and discussion of the results can be found in the [report PDF].

-Our Double Deep Q-Learning Agent Playing Breakout.
+Double Deep Q-Learning Agent Playing Breakout.

 ![alt text][play]